 Are you wondering where to publish short stories online?

 You can find sites that accept short stories, but many have strict submission guidelines.
-Some don’t allow simultaneous submissions and only accept certain genres of short fiction.
+Some don’t allow simultaneous submissions and only accept specific genres of short fiction.

 If you are a short story writer and want to publish your work online, you want an easier way.

 There are quite a few online writing platforms where you can publish short fiction and nonfiction stories for free and without all the hassle.

 11 Sites where you can publish short stories online

 Here are ten options for you to quickly and easily post your short stories online.
 All of them will help you find readers for your work and get feedback on your writing.

 When you start writing, you want people to read it.
 But waiting around for literary journals or a literary magazine to accept your submission is time-consuming.

 The sites I have listed below accept all styles and genres of short stories.
 You might be writing romance, science fiction, speculative fiction, or creative nonfiction.

 Whatever your style or genre, you can post your short stories immediately and for free.